Track chair: Editing your allocation

 You will have 4 options to choose from:

 - Recommended Reviewers: Choose one of the "recommended reviewers" as determined by Ex Ordo's statistical analysis of the underlying submission and available reviewers.
-You will see their rating as a reviewer (their topic match to the submission) as well as their workload (how many submissions they are currently reviewing).
+You will see their rating as a reviewer (their topic match the submission) as well as their workload (how many submissions they are currently reviewing).

 - Search by Name or Email: Browse or search the list of reviewers available to you.